 There’s loads of really cool FREE stuff to do in Melbourne.
-But if you’re anything like me, you’ll also want to see all the great architecture, and Melbourne has plenty on offer!
-If there’s one noticably great thing about the city’s colonial past it’s that the British really liked to pile it on when it came to building pompous landmarks.
+But if you’re anything like me, you’ll also want to see all the great Melbourne architecture, and this city has plenty on offer!
+If there’s one noticeably great thing about the city’s colonial past it’s that the British really liked to pile it on when it came to building pompous landmarks.

 Thanks to the Qantas on-board entertainment system I now know that most of these buildings are partial imitations of classical French and Italian architecture, two nations not only known for their great food, but also their aesthetics and art.
-It is thus no wonder that many structures keep impressing us to this day, no matter how high and flashy modern skyscrapers around it get.
+It’s no wonder that many Melbourne buildings keep impressing us to this day, no matter how high and flashy modern skyscrapers around it get.

-Having said that, the face of Melbourne has changed drastically since the old days and the city is growing rapidly, constantly adding new buildings (some ugly, some beautiful) to the metropolis’ landscape.
-So for you to get a great overall experience, I will describe some of Melbourne’s most interesting and astounding landmarks, from old to modern.
-Oh and by the way: All of these items are walkable from the centre of town or accessible in a less-than-10-minutes tram ride!
+Having said that, the face of Melbourne has changed drastically since the old days and the city is growing rapidly; constantly adding new buildings (some ugly, some beautiful) to the metropolis’ landscape.
+So for you to get a great overall experience, I’ll describe some of Melbourne’s most interesting and astounding landmarks, from old to modern.
+Oh and by the way; All of these places are walkable from the centre of town or accessible in a short tram ride!

 1. Flinders Street Station

-Why, if I would stick my head out of the window far enough, I could see it from where I’m writing right now.
+If I could stick my head out of the window far enough, I could see it from where I’m writing right now.

-Not only is this a massive and beautiful structure, but it’s also made special as it is not one of those “Look but don’t touch” historic sites.
+Not only is this a massive and beautiful structure, but it’s also made special as it’s not one of those “Look but don’t touch” historic sites.
 According to the Victorian Department of Transport, more than 110,000 commuters pass through the station every day.
-So not only is it pleasant to look at, but also extremely practical and might as well serve as your gateway to Melbourne.
+So not only is it pleasant to look at, but also extremely practical and serves as your gateway to Melbourne.
 For more information on prices and times of public transportation visit Metlink Melbourne!

 2. General Post Office

 Just a 5-10 minute walk from Flinders Street Station you’ll find Melbourne’s General Post Office, or “GPO” as it’s conveniently abbreviated.
-Once you’ve gazed at it from the outside, make sure to peak inside as well as the interior is just as impressive as the facade.
-Many Melbournians choose to have their lunch break on the steps surrounding this building.
-So why not do like the locals do, grab a bite to eat from the many many close snack shops and restaurants, sit down and let everyone else keep bustling about while you enjoy a moment of rest.
-Personally, I think this place has a very Italian feel to it with its many arches, scroll work and bright white interior.
+Make sure to peak inside as well as the interior is just as impressive as the facade.
+Many Melburnians choose to have their lunch break on the steps surrounding this building.
+So why not do like the locals do, grab a bite to eat from one of the many snack shops, sit down and let everyone else keep bustling about while you enjoy a moment of rest.
+Personally, I think this place has a very Italian feel to it with its many arches, scrollwork and bright white interior.
 But go see for yourself!